Kyushu Foodie Tour 2026

 Tour Day 2: Traditional Fermentation & Coastal Landscapes (December 3)

+Begin your day with a guided tour of a traditional vinegar brewery where you’ll take part in a hands-on fruit vinegar-making activity.
 For lunch, enjoy a set meal featuring vinegar-based dishes that highlight the ingredient’s versatility and health benefits.

 Overnight in Kumamoto: Hotel Nikko Kumamoto or similar